How CARTO works

 How Data works with CARTO

-The way in which CARTO stores your data is with a dataset, which is a PostgreSQL database table.
-CARTO datasets occupy space of the storage of your account, meaning that the number of datasets that you can have in your account depends on the amount of data occupied by the different datasets.
+CARTO stores your data as a dataset, which is a PostgreSQL database table.
+CARTO datasets occupy storage space in your account, meaning that the number of datasets that you can have in your account depends on the amount of data occupied by the different datasets.

 The CARTO datasets have 3 main fields that are added automatically when a file is uploaded into CARTO:

 cartodb_id: primary key of the dataset, it has unique values and it can’t be null.